rng-guy/NFSMWBartender/APPENDIX.md

 Regarding **helicopter (de / re)spawning** (`BartenderSettings\Advanced\Helicopter.ini`):

-* You must assign the `CHOPPER` class to the `pvehicle` VltEd entries of all vehicles you provide as replacements for the regular helicopter.
-You can do this directly or through parent entries.
+* Bartender replaces all vehicles that don't exist in the game with `copheli`.

-* Bartender replaces all vehicles that don't actually exist with whatever the vanilla game uses.
+* Bartender replaces all vehicles that aren't helicopters with `copheli`.

 &nbsp;